 “Pura vida!” is a combination of the words that people use for saying “Hello!” or “Bye!” in Costa Rica.
 Besides, you will hear these words so often only in Costa Rica.
 Local people use them instead of traditional Spanish “Hola!” and “Adios!” there.

 In translation “pura vida” means “pure life”.
 I must say this saying is not without the real content.
 Life in Costa Rica is pure indeed, and here is why.
 Costa Ricans live in a beautiful and green (well, mostly green) environment.
 And most important, they are aware that nature is their greatest value.
 Hence they take care of it.

 Escape travel and eco-tourism paradise

 When you google the word “ecotourism” or “eco-travel”, Costa Rica is one of the first results that come up.
 This says a lot.

-The standard of living here is much above the average GDP’s level in the Central America.
-And Costa Ricans are proud about this.
+The standard of living here is much above the average GDP’s level in Central America.
+And Costa Ricans are proud of this.

 A country without an army!

 Costa Rica has no its own army!
 They are not planning to attack anybody.
 They also do not think that anybody has any reason to attack them.
 Costa Ricans joke that nobody needs their monkeys, snakes and other creatures.
 The vast rainforests of Costa Rica, indeed, are abundant with wildlife.

 Planning the trip

 And, finally, we come to the trip itself.